emberjs/rfcs/text/0763-asset-importing-spec.md

 There are many alternative competing ways to assign extra semantics to imports of non-JS files.
 Examples include:

- - importing `.graphql` files, which get preprocessed into a Javascript value, possibly with the side effect of tracking that this particular query is in use.
+ - importing `.graphql` files, which get preprocessed into a JavaScript value, possibly with the side effect of tracking that this particular query is in use.
- - doing "CSS in JS" where an imported CSS file comes back as a Javascript value.
+ - doing "CSS in JS" where an imported CSS file comes back as a JavaScript value.

 This RFC is not in conflict with these patterns, because they should be understood as authoring formats that can be compiled into a spec-compliant format for compatibility with the rest of the build system and ecosystem.
-In both the above cases, a preprocessor would rewrite these files to Javascript, and then they get completely standard handling from that point forward.
+In both the above cases, a preprocessor would rewrite these files to JavaScript, and then they get completely standard handling from that point forward.

 App authors are still always free to configure their build tool with this kind of preprocessing.
 They may need to be careful to restrict their customizations to only run on their own code.
 For example, if you want imports of `.png` files to have a special behavior in your app, that's possible, but you shouldn't rewrite `.png` imports in your addons because they're expecting the standard behavior defined by this RFC.
 On the other hand, it's fair game to configure your build tool in ways that preserve semantics.
 For example, configuring your build to run all imported `.png` files through a compression optimizer would be OK even for images imported by addons.